forrestRojas/Flower-Follies-site/README.md

 # Flower-Follies-site
-A static mock web site of a local Flower shop.
+A static web site of a local Flower shop.

+The site has 5 pages:
+- Home
+- About
+- Contact
+- Product Catalog
+- Product Page